-The Dyson V10 offers some light diagnostics as well, such as battery indicators, filter alert and blockage indicators.
+The Dyson V10 offers some light diagnostics as well, such as battery indicators, filter alerts, and blockage indicators.

-These will flash to let you know if something is up with your vacuum.
+These will flash to let you know if something is up with your vacuum cleaner.

 Thankfully, for those who don’t like reading, Dyson has provided a series of helpful videos on the subject that explain exactly what’s going on with your vacuum.